Policies and Procedures

 Photocopies of periodical articles may be requested through InterLibrary Loan.
 Often these can be obtained at no charge or for a small fee.
 Payment must be made upon receipt of the photocopies.Returning Materials

-Library items are to be returned to the Circulation Desk or to the red outdoor book return at the west door when the library is closed.
+Library items are to be returned to the Circulation Desk or to the tan outdoor book return at the ground level entrance door when the library is closed.
 Patrons are responsible for damaged or lost books returned any other place.
 Non-circulating Materials

 The following categories of library material may not be checked out: